emilburzo/pushbulleter/README.md

-# Pushbullet Client for Linux
+# Pushbulleter for Linux

-A modern Go-based Pushbullet client for Linux with desktop notifications, system tray integration, and end-to-end encryption support.
+A modern Go-based Pushbulleter for Linux with desktop notifications, system tray integration, and end-to-end encryption support.

 ## Features